 - you will usually have a fall detection pendant or wristband, and also a “help button”, or the two combined

-- if you fall and you are physically able to press the help button, even if an automatic signal has been sent, you are advised to press it
+- if you fall, and you are physically able to press the help button, even if an automatic signal has been sent, you are advised to press it again

 - you will have a method of cancelling if this is a false alert – there is usually a cancellation button which needs to be pressed within 30 seconds of the fall detection signal being sent – unfortunately there can be false alarms when people move quickly and the sensors interpret this as a fall

-- if you fall and are unable to speak for any reason, if it is a un-monitored medical alert system the the base station should keep calling your contacts until one of them answers – if they can’t hear you they will have to decide how to best respond to the situation
+- if you fall and are unable to speak for any reason, if it is an unmonitored medical alert system, the base station should keep calling your contacts until one of them answers – if they can’t hear you they will have to decide how to best respond to the situation

-- All of the devices here have buttons for cancelling the signal if it is a false alert.
+- All the devices here have buttons for cancelling the signal if it is a false alert

 Is a Fall detector really worth it ?

-The real reason for using automatic fall protection is so that the wearer of the device is not left lying unconscious for hours and hours.
+The real reason for using automatic fall protection, is to avoid the wearer of the device being left lying unconscious for hours and hours.

-If you have a fragile elderly parent who is living alone, and wants to continue to do so without a great deal of fuss, I think a medical alert system with automatic Fall Detection and monitoring could well be worth it.
+If you have a fragile elderly parent who is living alone, and who wants to continue to do so, without a great deal of fuss, I think a medical alert system with automatic Fall Detection and monitoring could well be worth it.

-What is critical, is whether or not in a situation where your loved one has taken a fall, and is lying unconscious, or unable to for some other reason to press on the fall alarm, that there is a quick response and assistance.
+What is critical, is whether, or not, in a situation where your loved one has taken a fall, and is lying unconscious, or unable to press on the fall alarm, there is a quick response and assistance.

-As I have stated, repeatedly, these devices do not work 100% of the time, and they are not designed to detect slow falls where someone may slump and slowly fall or slide down to the floor.
+As I have stated, repeatedly, these devices do not work 100% of the time, and they are not designed to detect slow falls where someone may slump, and slowly fall or slide down a wall to the floor.

 I have been a caregiver for over 10 yrs and share all my tips here.